HazyResearch/deepdive/examples/spouse/README.md

 instead, using statistical learning, we can in fact recover high-quality models from a large set of low-quality- or **_noisy_**- labels.

 ### 2.3 Resolving Multiple Labels Per Example with Majority Vote
-Finally, we implement a very simple majority vote procedure, all in ddlog, for resolving scenarios where a single spouse candidate mention has multiple conflicting labels.
+Finally, we implement a very simple majority vote procedure, all in DDlog, for resolving scenarios where a single spouse candidate mention has multiple conflicting labels.
 First, we sum the labels (which are all -1, 0, or 1):
 ```
 spouse_label_resolved(p1_id, p2_id, SUM(vote)) :- spouse_label(p1_id, p2_id, vote, rule_id).